 Expand your range of filmmaking techniques while you learn to work on larger sets and co-create with outside writers.

-Combine cutting edge techniques, like green screen and visual effects, with the ingenuity to solve production challenges.
+Combine cutting edge techniques, like visual effects, with the ingenuity to solve production challenges.

 Specialize in two of five key creative streams to build yourself into a multitalented professional.

 Dedicate your time and energy to final projects, high-quality short films that will form the basis of your professional reel.

 Complete the filming of all final projects, and focus on employment preparation and advanced electives.

 Students explore the five key disciplines of filmmaking during their year VFS.
 As the year progresses, students choose to specialize in two of the following disciplines, giving their portfolio the kind of focus necessary to launch a career as a professional filmmaker.

 To make sure you have accurate admissions information please select your region based on country of citizenship.